sts10/phraze/readme.markdown

 ## How to use Phraze, with examples

-Run without arguments, Phraze will generate a 7-word passphrase that has 90.4 bits of entropy.
+Run without arguments, Phraze will generate a 7-word passphrase that has 91 bits of entropy.
 ```
 $ phraze
-listeners-strikeouts-duchess-shrine-platform-advise-fellowship
+curse-argues-valves-unfair-punk-ritual-inlet
 ```

 If you want to change the strength of the passphrase, I recommend that you use `-e` to specify the minimum amount of entropy, in bits, that your passphrase must have.
-If not specified, Phraze will give 80 bits or more of entropy.
 ```
-$ phraze -e 85
+$ phraze -e 105
-rugby-legally-sweeping-economist-thirty-achieving-sliding
+filmmakers-sands-accounts-spokesman-things-police-victims-winters-griffin
 ```
+(If a minimum entropy amount is not specified, Phraze will generate a passphrase with _at least_ 80 bits of entropy.)

 If you want to specify the number words INSTEAD of minimum entropy, you can use `-w` to specify the number of words for Phraze to use.
 Cannot be used with `-e`/minimum entropy option.
 ```
 $ phraze -w 5
-routines-factory-threats-exact-destroyer
+determines-generated-frozen-excluded-sleeping
 ```

 By default, Phraze separates words with a hyphen ("-").
 You can change that with `-s`.
 Can accept special inputs `_n` (random numbers), `_s` (random symbols), and `_b` (mix of both).
 Note that separator choice does _not_ effect entropy calculations.
 ```
 $ phraze -s ' '
-marrow responded beauty syndrome compromise cognitive prompted
+optimism daughters figures grim processors became decreasing
 $ phrase -s _s
-marble]outward{party_shuttle*killing\softball}spider
+fax/household>validation_replied-upgrade]remind?reasoning
 ```

 You can make all the word Title Case by using `-t`:
 ```
 $ phraze -s '' -t
-ReinforcedMetalProphecyHeavyArtilleryEnoughStaying
+GoverningDominateAnswersReceptorsAllocatedClientModify
 ```

 If you need to have a symbol, a number and an uppercase character in your passphrase, you can try:
 ```
 $ phraze -t -s _b
-Segments6Lining{Cubs,Elementary8Exchanges0Fourteen7Slide
+Welcome&Song}Barker)Concrete;Commune$Shouted2Ensuing
 ```

 Use `-l` to specify which word list to use.
 For example, `-l l` uses the Orchard Street Long list.
 (Note that we need only 6 words from this list to meet the default minimum entropy of 80 bits.)